July 2026 Snapshot

 Inside the Minds of Nonprofit Food & Hospitality leaders

 Behavioral intelligence for Nonprofit Food & Hospitality leaders, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (5.0/5).
-Top priority: correcting issues with the cares act and ppp.
+Strongest signal: Stakeholder (4.9/5).
+Top priority: adjusting the 75%/25% payroll/rent ratio.

 Key Insights